microsoft/BotBuilder-V3/en-us/node/builder/guides/core-concepts.md

 The SDK includes several ways of persisting data relative to a user or conversation:

 * __userData__ stores information globally for the user across all conversations.
 * __conversationData__ stores information globally for a single conversation.
-This data is visible to everyone within the conversation so care should be used to what’s stored there.
-It’s disabled by default and needs to be enabled using the bots [persistConversationData](/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.iuniversalbotsettings.html#persistconversationdata) setting.
+This data is visible to everyone within the conversation so care should be used to what's stored there.
+It's disabled by default and needs to be enabled using the bots [persistConversationData](/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.iuniversalbotsettings.html#persistconversationdata) setting.
 * __privateConversationData__ stores information globally for a single conversation but its private data for the current user.
-This data spans all dialogs so it’s useful for storing temporary state that you want cleaned up when the conversation ends.
+This data spans all dialogs so it's useful for storing temporary state that you want cleaned up when the conversation ends.
 * __dialogData__ persists information for a single dialog instance.
 This is essential for storing temporary information in between the steps of a waterfall.

 Bots built using Bot Builder are designed to be stateless so that they can easily be scaled to run across multiple compute nodes.
 Because of that you should generally avoid the temptation to save state using a global variable or function closure.
 Doing so will create issues when you want to scale out your bot.
 Instead leverage the data bags above to persist temporary and permanent state.

-Now that HelloBot can remember things let’s try to make it better understand the user.
+Now that HelloBot can remember things let's try to make it better understand the user.

 ## Determining Intent
 One of the keys to building a great bot is effectively determining the users intent when they ask your bot to do something.
 Bot Builder includes a powerful [IntentDialog](/en-us/node/builder/chat-reference/classes/_botbuilder_d_.intentdialog.html) class designed to assist with that task.
 The IntentDialog class lets you determine the users intent using a combination of two techniques.
 You can pass a regular expression to [IntentDialog.matches()](/en-us/node/builder/chat-reference/classes/_botbuilder_d_.intentdialog.html#matches) the users message text will be compared against that RegEx.
 If it matches then the handler associated with that expression will be triggered.

-Regular expressions are nice but for even more powerful intent recognition you can leverage machine learning via [LUIS](https://www.luis.ai/) by plugging a [LuisRecognizer](/en-us/node/builder/chat-reference/classes/_botbuilder_d_.luisrecognizer.html) into your IntentDialog (explore the examples to see this in action.)
-The IntentDialog also supports a combination of RegEx’s and recognizer plugins and will use scoring heuristics to identify the most likely handler to invoke.
+Regular expressions are nice but for even more powerful intent recognition you can leverage machine learning via [LUIS](https://www.luis.ai/){:target="_blank"} by plugging a [LuisRecognizer](/en-us/node/builder/chat-reference/classes/_botbuilder_d_.luisrecognizer.html) into your IntentDialog (explore the examples to see this in action.)
+The IntentDialog also supports a combination of RegEx's and recognizer plugins and will use scoring heuristics to identify the most likely handler to invoke.
 If no intents are predicted or the score is below a [threshold](/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.iintentdialogoptions.html#intentthreshold) the dialogs [onDefault()](/en-us/node/builder/chat-reference/classes/_botbuilder_d_.intentdialog.html#ondefault) handler will be invoked.

 {% highlight JavaScript %}
 var builder = require('botbuilder');